 Features #

-- Support the majority of AsyncAPI entities
+- Majority of AsyncAPI entities

-- JSONSchema
+- JSONSchema support

 - Specification extensions (